 - 20 more practicum placement spots for ECCE students;

-- 74 new additional child care spaces (24 infants and toddlers and 50 preschooler spaces), which will double the availability of on-campus child care for infants and preschoolers and create a total of 143 child care spaces on the main campus;
+- 74 new childcare spaces (24 infants and toddlers and 50 preschooler spaces), doubling on-campus childcare for infants and preschoolers, creating a total of 143 childcare spaces on the main campus;

-- New purpose-built studio space, study labs, classrooms, faculty offices and student study areas for the ECCE programs; and
+- New purpose-built studio space, study and research labs, classroom, faculty offices and student study areas for the ECCE programs; and

-- Expanded and consolidated space for ECCE, which is currently spread out over three different buildings on main campus.
+- Expanded and consolidated space for ECCE, bringing together people and functions currently spread over three different buildings on the main campus.

-This project responds to two key identified needs of the University community and residents of the North Shore:
+This project responds to three identified needs of British Columbians, residents of the North Shore and the University community:

 - Create new, purpose-built academic research space for School of Education & Childhood Studies

-CapU's School of Education & Childhood Studies is well regarded by peers across Canada, for its high quality research and the leadership it provides to the field of early childhood education.
-CapU is one of only four universities in Canada to offer a research-focused Bachelor degree in early childhood education.
-The CapU Early Childhood Care and Education (ECCE) programs collaborate with the CapU Children's Centre, serving as extension and enhancement of the academic program for ECCE students.
-This collaboration fosters research that drives best practice and curriculum innovation.
+CapU's School of Education & Childhood Studies is well regarded by peers across Canada, for its high-quality research and the leadership it provides to the field of Early Childhood Care & Education (ECCE).
+CapU is one of only four universities in Canada to offer a research-focused bachelor's degree in ECCE.
+CapU's Children's Centre serves as BC's only Lab School, providing experiential learning opportunities for ECCE students.
+Dedicated research and learning space in the new Centre for Childhood Studies will accelerate collaboration, foster innovation, and drive best practices for BC and beyond.

 The University is constructing a new purpose-built, child-centered facility.